SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 __Disclosure:__ My military knowledge and experience is negligible.
 I've read a bit, and I've consulted (very) occasionally for military customers some decades ago, but that's it.
-In other words, I know nothing.
+In other words, to a very good approximation I know nothing.

 Also, still working through persistent post-COVID-19 brain fog and waiting for anti-depressants to kick in.
 So down-rate your estimate of my credibility accordingly.